 Fresh herbs are almost impossible to ignore.
 They’re simply that good.
 Not only are they an easy way to add flavor to meals, but they can feature in cocktails, desserts, herbal teas, and many other places.
 That’s not even considering all the potential health benefits.

 Rosemary is particularly appealing.
-It’s an aromatic herb with a distinct woodsy flavor profile that goes well with lamb, beef, and other rich meats.
+It’s an aromatic herb with a distinct woodsy flavor profile that goes well with lamb, beef, and other rich meats (it can also be used in many other ways).
 You can easily buy fresh rosemary sprigs online or in your local grocery store, but why not learn how to propagate rosemary instead?